arslanmusaddiq/1DT308-Introductory-Project/labs/1_pico_getting_started.md

-# Getting started and Hello World with LED
+# Lab 1 - Getting started and Hello World with LED

 In this course, we are going to use microcontrollers programmed with MicroPython.
 The controllers are considered as an IoT device or 'IoT thing'.